tonghuikang/blog/_posts/unpublished-ai-2025.md

-The employee cannot deliver value if you cannot communicate with them.
-The same principle applies to AI.

 You cannot expect autoregressive LLMs to provide the correct integer answer to a math problem in the first few tokens.
 However, users may want to see the answer in the first line.

 Equivalent to scoring well on standardized examinations, doing well on in the chatbot arena does not mean you are a better communicator.
 The things to optimize for if you want to do well in the chatbot arena is not the same things to optimize for if you want to be the go-to chatbot for your queries.

-I imagine in the chatbot arena having wrong guesses is better than .
-However,

-Why Sonnet is sticky

-Doing well

 I expect generic model providers to be aware their their content will be displayed.
 If you want to optimize for vanity metrics on the LM arena leaderboard, you want to display.
 If you want to respond in voice, you